HoffsMH/ecto_soft_delete/README.md

 ### Migrations

 In migrations for schemas to support soft deletion, import `Ecto.SoftDelete.Migration`.
-Next, add `soft_delete_columns()` when creating a table
+Next, add `soft_delete_column()` when creating a table

 ```elixir
 defmodule MyApp.Repo.Migrations.CreateUser do